Kanishk2716/Wellness-Whisper/README.md

  - Commit your changes: git commit -m 'Add feature'.
  - Push to the branch: git push origin feature-name.
  - Open a Pull Request.

+# License 📜

+This project is licensed under the MIT License.

+# Acknowledgments 🙌

+-Ollama (Llama 3.2): For powering advanced natural language understanding and response generation.

+-Streamlit: For providing an intuitive framework for building interactive web apps.